Fil/d3-geo-voronoi/README.md

 <a href="#geo_voronoi_polygons" name="geo_voronoi_polygons">#</a> <i>voronoi</i>.<b>polygons</b>(<i>[data]</i>)

-Returns the Voronoi tesselation as a GeoJSON collection of polygons.
-(If there is only one data point, it returns the Sphere).
+Returns the Voronoi tesselation of the data as a GeoJSON collection of polygons.
+(If there is only one data point, returns the Sphere).
 Each polygon exposes its datum in its properties.

 <a href="#geo_voronoi_triangles" name="geo_voronoi_triangles">#</a> <i>voronoi</i>.<b>triangles</b>(<i>[data]</i>)

-Returns the spherical Delaunay triangulation as a GeoJSON collection of polygons.
+Returns the spherical Delaunay triangulation of the data as a GeoJSON collection of polygons.
 Each triangle exposes the three sites, the spherical area of the triangle (in steradians), the center and radius of the circumcircle in its properties.

 [![](img/geoVoronoiTriangles.png)](http://bl.ocks.org/Fil/955da86d6a935b26d3599ca5e344fb38)

 <a href="#geo_voronoi_links" name="geo_voronoi_links">#</a> <i>voronoi</i>.<b>links</b>(<i>[data]</i>)

-Returns the Delaunay links as a GeoJSON collection of lines.
+Returns the Delaunay links of the data as a GeoJSON collection of lines.
 Each line exposes its source and target in its properties, but also its length (in radians), and a boolean flag for links that belong to the [Urquhart graph](https://en.wikipedia.org/wiki/Urquhart_graph).

 [![](img/geoVoronoiMars.png)](http://bl.ocks.org/Fil/1c2f954201523af16280db018ddd90cc)